Reinforcement Learning for Feedback-Enabled Cyber Resilience: Reinforcement Learning and Its Applications in Cyber Resilience and Defense

 \subsubsection{RL Aganist False Data Injection Attacks}

 False data injection (FDI) attacks affect the data integrity of packets by modifying their payloads, which are in general more difficult to detect but have less been investigated \cite{mo2010false}.
 Li et al. \cite{li2019deep} proposed a DQN-based RL method, on behalf of the attacker, to jeopardize the data analysis results by optimally injecting fake data conflicting with ground truth in crowdsensing systems.
-Similarly, In \cite{chen2018evaluation}, Chen et al. come up with a novel strategy of false data injection (FDI) attacks on behalf of the attacker, aiming to distort normal operation of a power system by automatic voltage controls.
+Similarly, In \cite{chen2018evaluation}, Chen et al. come up with a novel strategy of false data injection (FDI) attacks on behalf of the attacker, aiming to distort the regular operation of a power system by automatic voltage controls.
 The problem of finding an optimal attack strategy is formed as a partially observable MDP, and a Q learning algorithm is proposed to enable online learning and attacking.

 Instead of designing optimal FDI attacking strategies for the attacker, Kurt et al. \cite{kurt2018online} designed a defense strategy against a series of cyber attacks in smart grids.
-The authors proposed a model-free RL algorithm to detect cyber attacks, including FDI attacks, on the fly without knowing any attack model.
+The authors proposed a model-free RL algorithm to detect cyber attacks, including FDI attacks, on the fly without knowing the underlying attack model.
 Numerical results show that the proposed detection system can detect FDI attacks with a precision of $0.9977$ and a recall of $1$.
+This section has introduced different types of attacks, how they can cause damage to the systems, and how RL can mitigate the damage.
+The following section focuses on the three major classes of vulnerabilities in cyber systems and discusses how RL can help address each class of vulnerabilities.